Contents:

 1893-S Morgan silver dollar mintage: With just 100,000 minted, this San Francisco coin holds the record for the lowest mintage in the series.

-1895 Morgan silver dollar mintage: It is known as the "King of Morgan Dollars".
+1895 Morgan silver dollar mintage: It is known as the "King of the Series".
 Fewer than 880 proof coins were made, and none were minted for circulation.

-Other famous and rather expensive rarities are the 1884 CC Morgan silver dollar mintage, the 1890 CC Morgan silver dollar mintage, and the 1894 Morgan silver dollar mintage.
+Other famous and rather expensive rarities are the 1884 CC, 1890 CC, and the 1894 Morgan silver dollar mintage.
 Each has low mintages that influence their high desirability among collectors.

 Morgan Dollar Mintage Varieties and Values

-The value of Morgan dollars depends on their mintage numbers, mintmarks, and condition.
-For example, circulated Morgan dollars from common years can be acquired for relatively affordable prices.
+The value depends on the mintage of Morgan dollars, mintmarks, and condition.
+For example, circulated ones from common years can be acquired for relatively affordable prices.
 Whereas key date coins in uncirculated or proof condition can cost thousands of dollars at auction.
-Below is a table that shows the mintage numbers and approximate values for some of the most sought-after Morgan dollars:

 1878 (8 Tail Feathers) | 749,500 | $55 | $100 | $300 |